astudilloalex/dart-bcrypt/README.md

 ## Features

-You can hide your password or any string to maintein system secure.
+Use BCrypt password-hashing function to keep your system secure.

 ## Getting started